retifrav/scraps/ffmpeg/ffmpeg.md

 ## Blur specific region for a period of time

-We have a `1280x720` video and we want to blur some region like this:
+We have a `1280x720` video and we want to blur some region like this (*in school I would get some punishment for placing sizes that way*):

 ![AppleScript mail message count](./ffmpeg-blurred-region.png?raw=true "FFmpeg, blur specifig region")

-For that we need to apply some filters:
+We need to apply a complex filter:

 ``` bash
 ffmpeg -i some.mp4 -filter_complex \